University of Minnesota Administrative Policy

 Health Insurance Portability and Accountability Act of 1996 and its implementing regulations and any updates or amendments to the same.

-Information Technology Resource (IT resource)
+Information Technology Resource (IT Resource)

-Facilities, technologies, and information resources used for University information processing, transfer, storage, and communications.
-Included in this definition are computer labs, classroom technologies, computing and electronic communications devices and services, e-mail, networks, telephones (including cellular), voice mail, fax transmissions, video, multimedia, and instructional materials.
-This definition is not all inclusive but rather reflects examples of equipment, supplies and services.
-This also includes services that are University owned, leased, operated or provided by the University or otherwise connected to University resources, such as cloud and Software-as-a-Service (SaaS), or any other connected/hosted service provided.
+Facilities, technologies, and information resources used for information retrieval, processing, transfer, storage, and communications in support of University research, education, outreach, and administrative needs.
+This definition is not all inclusive but rather reflects examples of equipment, data, content, tools, supplies, and services.
+This also includes services that are University owned, leased, operated or provided by the University or otherwise connected to University resources, such as cloud and Software-as-a-Service (SaaS) or Infrastructure-as-a-service (IaaS), or any other connected/hosted service.

 Payment Card Industry Data Security Standards (PCI DSS)